 >> Thanks, Jeff.
 In general, yes.
 Any contracted party that's been found in violation of a law.
 This isn't just an allegation of a finding of being in violation of the law could be something that would lead to further compliance action.
 Now, there would be other questions I'm sure from our compliance department and you might wish to talk to them further about how they handle situations when a registry or registrar has been actually found in violation of a law and whether or not it always leads to termination or if there's other paths on their enforcement based on the materialality of the law that they broke or whatever.
 But it is something on registrar accreditation and I guess this would also apply to registries for new detailees going forward.
 So the question I have is it says ICANN generally will not seek a license to provide goods and services to an individual entity on the SDN list in the past.
 It goes on to say you have been granted licenses but again there's no requirement for ICANN to actually even seek a license and of course we understand that even if you sought a license it's out of your control as to whether one is granted.
 But I guess my question more, shouldn't it be ICANN to seek a license on one that Z to be a registrar assuming they meet all the other requirements.

 >> Thanks, Jeff.
 The focus on SDN in that contact is actually really important focus.
 It is a general practice for ICANN when there is an application for a registry or registrar, if it's someone who is an entity obligated to seek licenses on behalf of those who are specifically on the SDN list.
 That could also raise other issues that might impact fitness to run a registry or to take on that part of being part of the DNS infrastructure like that.
 So there's a little bit of a difference there.
-But just in general for just like we do for travelers if we had an entity from a different -- from one of the countries sanctioned by broad sanctions seeking to open a registry or registrar we would definitely go and seek a license on their behalf to do that.
+But just in general for just like we do for travelers if we had an entity from a different -- from one of the countries sanctioned by broad sanctions seeking to open a registry or registrar we would definitely go and seek a license on their behalf to do that.Seeking License from OFAC???

 >> Thank you, Sam.
 I see Kavouss is next.
 If you can please ask a concise question it will be easier to get an answer.
 Thank you.
 [Indiscernible] and [Indiscernible] it is not decisions, it is assumptions.
 [Indiscernible] they decide -- so the issue is quite unanswered yet.
-If it is not [Indiscernible] I don't know how terms and conditions apply to something which is not [Indiscernible].
+If it is not [Indiscernible] I don't know how terms and conditions apply to something which is not [Indiscernible].I do not understand the paragraphe at all ?
 So this is something very, no. This does not belong to anybody.
-So I don't understand [Indiscernible] is the DNS [Indiscernible] or not or how it will apply.
+So I don't understand [Indiscernible] is the DNS [Indiscernible] or not or how it will apply.What this captioned sentence means.
+This was not what Iasked, I asked is DNS is considered as asset to fall under OFAC ?
 This needs to be applied deeply and carefully.
 I don't want to jump to the conclusion [Indiscernible] when you say you are don't know this, you don't know that.
 So I think I need the reason, logical and legally valid written that applies to these questions.
 Thank you.